tensorush/Awesome-Graphics-Programming/README.md

     <p><a href="https://twitter.com/etiennejcb/">Animation by Étienne Jacob</a></p>
 </h4>

-## :man_student: Collection of the most awesome learning resources on graphics programming in the form of tutorials, videos and books.
+## :man_student: Collection of the most awesome learning resources on graphics programming in the form of videos, tutorials and books.

 > ### Contributions are very welcome! :hugs: